 - Is memory loss an issue?
 It’s quite common for older adults to experience some measure of forgetfulness, but pay particular attention to whether your loved one becomes repetitive, confused about the current day, time, etc., is unable to follow instructions, gets lost in familiar locations, or forgets familiar people.
 These red flags warrant a checkup by the senior’s doctor to determine the underlying cause for memory problems.
 Professional home care providers with a specialty in memory care are invaluable when memory issues arise.

 - Is the senior losing weight?
 Losing weight without trying is a warning sign for a number of health concerns, whether physical or emotional.
 Many older adults who have lost a spouse, for instance, no longer want to prepare healthy meals for just one.
 Or a senior may have difficulty with shopping and cooking, or struggle with medication side effects that change how food tastes or smells.
 Be sure to schedule an appointment with your loved one’s doctor.
 Home care can help in a variety of ways, with services such as grocery shopping, meal preparation, transportation, and the companionship that helps lonely seniors enjoy mealtime – and life – once again.

-To learn more about our St. Charles elder care, as well as our services in the surrounding areas, or to find a St. Charles senior advocate, contact Visiting Care Giving Services.
+Think an older loved one might need help at home in St. Charles or the surrounding area?
+Contact Visiting Care Giving Services.
 Our trained, experienced, and compassionate care team is always on hand to help make life safer and more enjoyable for older adults.
 Call us any time at (636) 493-9058 to request a free in-home consultation to learn more about professional help for a senior loved one.